-The hyping of 5G and automation started as a rumble years ago but now the buzz has reached fever pitch.
-The promises of lightning-fast speeds and ultra-low latency led to anticipation have expectations for business and life-changing technological advancements powered by artificial intelligence and machine learning.
+The hyping of 5G and robot automation started as a rumble years ago but now the buzz has reached a fever pitch.
+The promises of lightning-fast speeds and ultra-low latency led to anticipation for businesses looking to invest in these life-changing technological advancements powered by artificial intelligence and machine learning.

-Now that 5G is here – Apple debuted its first 5G-capable devices in 2020 – the world still seems to be waiting for transformation with bated breath.
+Now that 5G is established – Apple is projected to sell 30 million 5G-capable iPhones in 2022– the world still seems to be waiting for widespread transformation with bated breath.

-Looking beyond smartphone makers and wireless providers reveals that manufacturers are making the big bets on 5G’s potential.
+Looking beyond smartphone makers and wireless providers reveals that manufacturers are making the big bets on 5G’s potential to transform operations.

 In fact, 5G already is enabling a truly automated factory floor by freeing robots to maneuver through warehouses and do their jobs untethered.
 And it’s just getting started.

-As wireless networks and artificial intelligence become even more powerful in the years ahead, so will the promise of automation, suggests the Capgemini Research Institute.
-They estimate that 5G-powered “smart factories” will generate between $1.5 trillion and $2.2 trillion for the global economy by 2023.
+As wireless networks and artificial intelligence become even more powerful in the years ahead, so will the promise of automation, suggests Meticulous Research. .
+Booned by an investment due to labor shortages and shutdowns caused by the COVID-19 pandemic, they estimate that the 5G-powered smart manufacturing market will be worth $446.24 billion by 2029.

 “The first robotic 5G applications will be ones that only need small, defined areas, such as a factory, to operate,” said Chris Quick, founder and CEO of RealBotics Inc., which develops remote-control software for robots.

-Their supersonic speed – up to 20 times faster than 4G wireless networks – means 5G networks can transfer large swaths of data at quicker rates and with greater reliability, according to Quick.
+Their supersonic speed – projected to reach up to 100 times faster than 4G wireless networks – means 5G networks can transfer large swaths of data at quicker rates and with greater reliability, according to Quick.

 “5G networks are able to provide robotic equipment and devices with a higher-bandwidth, lower-latency mobile connection to the internet, to other connected devices and to cloud infrastructure,” he said.